mark-knudsen/CIT24_ProjectPortfolio2/README.md

 Authentication for User Rating and Search History!
 Controller for Search History
-Make search method in TitleController return a URL
-All names for methods in Controllers should be same convention AKA "Post()/Get()/Delete()/Put()".
+Make search method in TitleController return a URL Make search method in TitleController use correct navigation URL for pagination All names for methods in Controllers should be same convention AKA "Post()/Get()/Delete()/Put()".
 Meaning no "GetAllUserRatings()".
 In Datalayer ensure if equating between strings use .Equals() and if equating between ints use == In WebAPI>Controllers for all Create/update methods return relevant object (has to be displayed with link).